 To join our email list for news and events, please send an email request to CFCInformation@umich.edu.

 Welcome to Contexts for Classics, an interdepartmental consortium of faculty at the University of Michigan.
 We are dedicated to interdisciplinary exploration of classical traditions in diverse cultural, critical, and creative contexts.

-We strive to support our students and faculty on the front lines of learning and research; to steward our planet, our community, our campus.
-To do this, Contexts for Classics needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, Contexts for Classics needs your support.